The convolutional neural networks for analysing the micro-cavity array multi-mode quantum frequency comb spectrum features

-We use the computer to train the parameters of the neural network through Pytorch.
-Because $d_2$ and $g_3$ have different effects on the frequency spectrum, using the neural network setup in figure~\ref{fig:4-5}(d), only 300 samples are needed to measure the changes of the parameters of $d_2$.
-The accuracy of \ref{fig:4-7}(a) is 99.8 $\%$, and the calculation formula of accuracy is $\eta =\frac{n_{right}}{n_{exe}}$, where $n_{right}$ represents the number of correct discrimination in the test set, and $n_{exe}$ represents the test, at this time, the optimizer chosen is the algorithm of formula $\mathrm{AdaDelta}$.
+Due to $d_{2}$ and $g_{3}$ having different effects on the quantum OFCs spectrum, we use the computer to train the parameters of the neural network through Pytorch (the neural network setup as shown in Figure 5(d)).
+We use $300$ samples to measure the $d_{2}$ parameter change.
+The accuracy of is $99.8\%$ as shown in Figure 7(a), and the calculation formula of accuracy is

+where $n_{right}$ represents the number of correct discriminations in the test set, and $n_{exe}$ represents the test, the optimizer we choose the algorithm of formula $\mathrm{AdaDelta}$.
+The running average $E[g^2]_{t}$ at time step $t$ depends (as a fraction $\alpha$ similar to the Momentum term.
+We set $\alpha$ to a similar value as the momentum term, around $0.9$.) on the previous average and the current gradient.